Standards: SMPTE ST 2110 - ST 2110-4x Metadata Transport

 Timing is critical to maintain synchronization.
 Keeping latency to a minimum is important too.
 Section 6 of the ST 2110-40 standard explores this in some depth.

-The Session Description Protocol is widely used within the ST 2110 environment.
+The Session Description Protocol (SDP) is widely used within the ST 2110 environment.
 This is also described in RFC 8331 and ST 2110-10.
 Refer to Section 7 of ST 2110-40 for details of how SDP is employed by metadata streams.

 Section 7 also mentions that the flow identification semantics described in RFC 8331 should not be used as they are incompatible with ST 2110.

-A format Specific Parameter is also described in section 7 and must be defined correctly to include the frame-rate.
+A format Specific Parameter is also described in section 7 and must be defined correctly to include the frame rate.

 ST 2110-41 – Fast Metadata Framework (FMX)